oaksofmamre/chatty/README.md

-# Super Quick Chat
+# Chatty

-Got time for a super-quick chat?
+Chatty is a real-time chat app

 ## Synopsis

-A fun, real-time chat app using socket.io!
+Chatty is a real-time chat app

 ## Usage